Russia, Japan, Azerbaijan battle to host 2025 World Expo

 They can last up to six months and cost millions of dollars to host, but can help put a city on the global map by bringing in international visitors and attention.

-Yekaterinburg is trying for a second time after an earlier failure to win the expo, and its bid has the backing of President Vladimir Putin's government.
-This time the Russian city, on the border between Europe and Asia in Russia's Ural Mountains, is promising an expo demonstrating technological innovation and how to balance it with quality of life.
+Yekaterinburg is trying for a second time after an earlier failure to win the expo, and Russian President Vladimir Putin presented the bid Friday via video message — before a Russian singer tried to rev up the crowd with song and dance.
+This time the Russian city, on the boundary between Europe and Asia in Russia's Ural Mountains, is promising an expo demonstrating technological innovation and how to balance it with quality of life.
+Russia's fourth-largest city, it was one of several Russian sites that hosted World Cup matches this year.

 Osaka is pitching itself as the safe, reliable choice — notably because it already held the 1970 Expo, while the other cities are lesser known and would be first-time hosts.
 It's proposing an expo on a man-made island on the theme of "Society 5.0" and how to leverage robotics and artificial intelligence for the public good.